emailalosha/kubernetes/jenkins/README.md

 ```
 * private key you need to share with client, which they can use as an identity file (_ssh -i_)
 * Now we are good to add node from UI
+* You need java 8 or java 11 on system, make sure to access it from /usr/bin/java
 ```
 Manage Jenkins -- Manage nodes and cloud -- New node -- Node name : whatever best suits and type : permanent agent In the second screen